kushaniperera/Blog/pages/Wassom 2015.md

   ---------------------------------------------------------------------------------------------------------

-  "... ownership of real property is the right to possess -
+  "... ownership of real property is the right to possess and exclude others from a parcel of land."
+-